fialhorenato/KotlinSpringBootStrap/README.md

 ![Java CI with Maven](https://github.com/fialhorenato/KotlinSpringBootStrap/workflows/Java%20CI%20with%20Maven/badge.svg) [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=fialhorenato/KotlinSpringBootStrap)](https://dependabot.com)

-## What?
+## What this repo is about?

-This project is a base project using Kotlin and Spring Boot with the following dependencies:
+This project is a base (bootstrap) project for backend services using Kotlin and Spring Boot, it contains a security configuration with Roles and Users creation.

+## Spring Boot Starters

 - Spring Data JPA
-- Spring Security
+- Spring Security OAuth2
-- JWT
-- Swagger
+- Spring MVC

-In the local profile, it uses PostgreSQL, in the default profile it uses H2 Embedded database
+- Spring Devtools (Must be deactivated if you want to use in production)